Best AI video generators in 2026: 10 tools compared

 PixVerse

-PixVerse is the playground pick – choose Anime, Claymation, or 3D styles and watch a four-second loop pop out.
+PixVerse is the playground pick – choose a style and watch a clip pop out, with the latest V6 model generating up to 15-second 1080p clips with native audio and cinematic camera controls.
 Great for quick social animations, less so for brand-safe campaigns.

 ProsCons